It could be a small business with a separate shop domain for its eCommerce store, or a sizable enterprise with a multitude of brands and websites.

 Also note when creating new views - if you have a property that's been around for 4 years and you create a new view, that new view will not inherit the data from the previous 4 years.
 This is important to keep in mind when you're looking to segment data from two separate websites AND you have accumulated substantial historic data.
 Creating new views may not be the best way to go.

-Another option for viewing different website performance individually in the Master property is creating Segments within a Google Analytics property.
+Another option for viewing different website performance individually in the Aggregate property is creating Segments within a Google Analytics property.
 To do so for cross-domain tracking, you can establish a condition within a given segment to capture data from a specified domain.

 For this example, we’ve added a condition in which the hostname equals the domain we wish to track.
 It’s pretty simple; this condition will segment data by sessions in which users visit the specific domain.